 Of course, no Halloween is complete without a sugary confection to end the night.
 We found a whole list of themed cupcake ideas, decorated as adorable ghosts, bats, squishy jellied brains, and more.
 With this extensive list of fun flavors and designs, there’s sure to be something that’s perfect for the whole family.
 As a final touch, wash down your cupcakes with a warm mug of lime green “Monster Hot Chocolate.”

+We hope these recipes will help you create spooky memories with your loved ones.
 We wish you all a very safe and happy Halloween from the Houston Symphony!